onedata/onedata-documentation/doc/advanced/rest/onezone/operations/get_space_providers.md

 ##### Description
 Returns the list of providers supporting specific space.

-This method is allowed for effective space members or users with 'list_providers_of_space' privilege.
+This operation requires `list_providers_of_space` privilege.

 ##### Parameters